open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 - The addon agent image is still required.
 - The hosted mode addon is not supported.
 - For complicated addon which has special RBAC requirement etc would still need to use addon-framework.
-- For the agent runtime, only `Deployment` is fully supported, for `Daemonset`, `Statefulset`, and other runtime resources can be deployed to the managed cluster, but will no volumes be injected, and can not be used to check the health of the addon.
+- For the agent runtime, only `Deployment` and `DaemonSet` are fully supported, for `Statefulset`, and other runtime resources can be deployed to the managed cluster, but no volumes will be injected, and can not be used to check the health of the addon.

 ## Proposal